1 February 2020 – Transition period

 Working in the European Union

-As a Network specialized in connecting EU employers with qualified candidates, we receive many questions from UK nationals as to whether the EU Blue Card is available in order to work in the European Union.
+As a Network specialized in connecting EU employers with non-EU employees, UK nationals ask as to whether the EU Blue Card is available in order to work in the European Union.

 EU Blue Card